Kęstutis Nakas: Biography

-Nakas was active in New York's East Village performance scene and was Artistic Director of Gates of Dawn, which showcased cutting edge performers such as Holly Hughes.
-He has taught at New York University, UCLA, CUNY, and the University of New Mexico.
+Nakas was active in New York's East Village performance scene and was artistic director of Gates of Dawn, which showcased cutting edge performers such as Holly Hughes.
+He has taught at New York University, University of California, Los Angeles, CUNY, and the University of New Mexico.

 Nakas received his B.A. from Michigan State University's experimental Justin Morrill College and a M.F.A. from New York University.

 His best-known piece is the 4-part historical comic farce When Lithuania Ruled the World.
 Parts I through III of the series combining Lithuanian history and mythology were produced in New York City in the 1980s and 1990s; Part IV was produced in Chicago in 2003.

 According to The New York Times review of this play, "Mr. Nakas is a very clever subverter of all versions of history...Experiencing this dizzying spectacle is certainly different and quite exhilarating, perhaps like seeing all the operas of Wagner and Mussorgsky jammed together and staged in Grand Central Terminal at rush hour."